-- (a) Cash balance reported in the regulatory returns is the cash on hand and balances at the Central Bank of UAE. - (b) Derivative financial instruments are reported under other assets in the financial statements - (c) Short term balances are classified seperately in the regulatory returns - (d) Loans and other assets are reported net of ECL in the financial statements and gross in the regulatory returns - (e) Positive fair value of the derivatives are reported under other assets in the financial statements but as positive fair value of derivatives under regulatory returns.
-This has been offset by the derivative valuation margin being reported under other assets in the BRFs and cash and balances at central banks in the financial statements - (f) Derivative financial instruments are reported under other liabilities in the financial statements and negative fair value of derivatives under regulatory returns - (g) Derivative financial instruments are reported under other liabilities in the financial statements and negative fair value of derivatives under regulatory returns and expected credit losses on contingent liabilities are reported under other liabilities in the financial statements and other provisions in the regulatory returns - (h) Expected credit losses on contingent liabilities and loans are reported under other liabilities and loans and advances in the financial statements and other provisions, general provision and specific provision in the regulatory returns
+- (a) Cash balance reported in the regulatory returns is the cash on hand and balances at the Central Bank of UAE. - (b) Derivative financial instruments are reported under other assets in the financial statements - (c) Loans and advances to banks in the reguatory returns include short term balances and placements with banks. - (d) Loans and other assets are reported net of ECL in the financial statements and gross in the regulatory returns - (e) Positive fair value of the derivatives are reported under other assets in the financial statements but as positive fair value of derivatives under regulatory returns.
+This has been offset by the derivative valuation margin being reported under other assets in the regulatory returns and cash and balances at central banks in the financial statements - (f) Derivative financial instruments are reported under other liabilities in the financial statements and negative fair value of derivatives under regulatory returns - (g) Derivative financial instruments are reported under other liabilities in the financial statements and negative fair value of derivatives under regulatory returns and expected credit losses on contingent liabilities are reported under other liabilities in the financial statements and other provisions in the regulatory returns - (h) Expected credit losses on contingent liabilities and loans are reported under other liabilities and loans and advances in the financial statements and other provisions, general provision and specific provision in the regulatory returns